 - Brainwashed and Crazy: A couple of the mountaineers are hypnotized to try to kill Anne.

 - Fainting: Anne does this a lot.
-Presumably it's due to outside influence.
+Presumably it's due to outside influence, namely the aliens' minds being too much for her own to handle.

 - Gorn: This film is shockingly gore-soaked for the period in which it was made.